Lisbeth Larsson: Career

-While studying in Lund, she promoted her feminist views with colleagues and friends.
+While studying in Lund, Larsson promoted her feminist views with colleagues and friends.
 Her research soon revealed that unlike their male equivalents, women's diaries and autobiographical articles had not usually been preserved or catalogued.
 Collaborating with Eva Haettner Aurelius and Christina Sjöblad, in 1991 she published Kvinnors självbiografier och dagböcker i Sverige: Bibliografisk förteckning 1650-1989 (Women's autobiographies and diaries in Sweden: Bibliographic listing 1650–1989).
 She then devoted her attention to books, becoming a driving force behind Nordisk kvinnolitteraturhistoria, published in English as The History of Nordic Women's Literature.

 Drawing on the archive of women's history at the Arts Faculty Library which had been developed since 1950, she published a book on women from Gothenburg titled Hundrade och en Göteborgskvinnor (101 Gothenburg Women).
 Her efforts to extend the archive and transform it into a digital, searchable database finally culminated in a grant from the Bank of Sweden Tercentenary Foundation.
 In March 2018, it was therefore possible to establish Svenskt kvinnobiografiskt lexikon, a searchable biographical dictionary of Swedish women in both Swedish and English.
 In parallel with her academic interests, from 1980 Larsson became a theatre and literature critic for the newspaper Göteborgs-Tidningen and went on to contribute to Expressen.
 From 2003, for a number of years she frequently contributed articles on literature to Dagens Nyheter and Götebprgs-Posten.
 Her Promenader i Virginia Woolf's London (2014), published in English as Walking Virginia Woolf's London (2017), examines Woolf's novels in the light of her characters' literary geography, with particular attention to gender.

 Lisbeth Larsson died in Skillinge on 16 October 2021 and is buried in Lund.